Hepatitis B vaccination is routinely available as part of the NHS vaccination schedule.

 - babies born to infected mothers

 - close family or sexual partners of someone with hepatitis B

-- people with any form of chronic liver disease
+- people with any form of chronic liver disease or chronic kidney disease

 - people travelling to high-risk countries

 - people whose work puts them at risk of contact with blood or body fluids, such as nurses, prison staff, doctors, dentists and laboratory staff

 - families adopting or fostering children from high-risk countries

 All babies in the UK born on or after 1 August 2017 are given 3 doses of hepatitis B-containing vaccine as part of the NHS routine vaccination schedule.
 These doses are given at 8, 12 and 16 weeks of age.

 Babies at high risk of developing hepatitis B infection from infected mothers are given additional doses of the hepatitis B vaccine at birth, 4 weeks and 1 year of age.

 If you think you're at risk and need the hepatitis B vaccine, ask your GP to vaccinate you, or visit any sexual health or genitourinary medicine (GUM) clinic.